 - Free Open Source GIS (FOSS-GIS)

 Faith's research looks at the development and use of spatial and statistical models for natural hazards, particularly in the urban Global South.
-Previous research includes: (i) developing a spatial model of road infrastructure network disruptions from triggered landslide events; (ii) assessing multi-hazard infrastructure risk in urban Africa and (iii) qualitative GIS techniques to visualise resilience in informal settlements.
+Previous research includes: 1) developing a spatial model of road infrastructure network disruptions from triggered landslide events; 2) assessing multi-hazard infrastructure risk in urban Africa; and 3) qualitative GIS techniques to visualise resilience in informal settlements.